wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_newFilter.md

 ---
-title: bsc:newFilter \[WebSocket\] {disallowed}
+title: newFilter  {disallowed} - Binance Smart Chain
-description: Creates filter to notify, when client receives whisper message matchingthe filter options.
+description: Example code for the newFilter  {disallowed} ws method. Сomplete guide on how to use newFilter  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters